joschl/papermc-docker/README.md

 From this point, the server should be configured in the same way as any other Minecraft server.
 The server's files, including `server.properties`, can be found in the volume that was specified earlier.
 The port that was specified earlier will probably need to be forwarded as well.
 For details on how to do this and other such configuration, Google it, because it works the same as any other Minecraft server.
 # Technical
 This project *does **NOT** redistribute the Minecraft server files*.
 Instead, the (very small) script that is inside of the image, `papermc.sh`, downloads these files from their official sources during installation.

-**PLEASE NOTE:** This is an unofficial project.
-I did not create PaperMC.
-[This is the official PaperMC website.](https://papermc.io/)